unicode-org/message-format-wg/docs/why_mf_next.md

 resolution only to support some more advanced features in a few messages.

-And since the string loading is left to the underlying tech stack it means that the locale resolution and fallback is consistent with everything else. \
+And since the string loading is left to the underlying tech stack it means that the locale resolution and fallback is consistent with everything else.
-For example in Android there is locale based selection (with fallback) for styles, images, sounds, any kind of assets. \
+For example in Android there is locale-based selection (with fallback) for styles, images, sounds, any kind of assets.
 So there is no risk that the string fallback is different than the sound fallback, for example.